sophgo/tpu-mlir/docs/quick_start/source_en/03_onnx.rst

      - Mlir file
    * - quantize
      - Y
-     - Quantization type (F32/F16/BF16/INT8)
+     - Quantization type (e.g., F32/F16/BF16/INT8), the quantization types supported by different processors are shown in the table below.
    * - processor
      - Y
      - The platform that the model will use.
 Support bm1690/bm1688/bm1684x/bm1684/cv186x/cv183x/cv182x/cv181x/cv180x.
    * - calibration_table
      - N
      - The calibration table path.
-Required when it is INT8 quantization
+Required when it is INT8/F8E4M3 quantization
    * - tolerance
      - N
      - Tolerance for the minimum similarity between MLIR quantized and MLIR fp32 inference results
    * - test_input
      - N
-     - The input file for validation, which can be an image, npy or npz.
+     - The input file for validation, which can be an jpg, npy or npz file.
 No validation will be carried out if it is not specified
    * - test_reference
      - N
      - Reference data for validating mlir tolerance (in npz format).
 It is the result of each operator